CharlesMooreNC/Project-One/README.md

 - **LYRIC MATCH**:
 Application Name.
 - **DESCRIPTION**:
 Simple app where the user must match lyrics to popular songs.
 This will function as a game and be presented as a one-page layout application.
+The user will be presented with a lyric to a popular song based on MusicMatch data of 'TOP 10 SONGS THAT YEAR'.
+There are four(4) possible answers, user must pick one in a thirty-second timeframe (represented by a time slider).
 - **API**:
 https://developer.musixmatch.com/documentation.
 - **API SNIPPET**: